Deimos-Applications/dialog_flowtter/CONTRIBUTING.md

-# Contributing to Equatable
+# Contributing to DialogFlowtter

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍

-The following is a set of guidelines for contributing to Equatable and its packages.
+The following is a set of guidelines for contributing to DialogFlowtter and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Proposing a Change